 The first stage, topology resolution and physical layer initialization, is specified in the [DPoE-SP-PHYv1.0] specification.
 The [DPoE-SP-PHYv1.0] specification describes the DPoE relationship to EPON system specifications.
-The 1G-EPON specifications were released in [802.3ah], while higher-speed 10G-EPON specifications were released in [802.3av].

 The second stage, authentication and encryption, is specified in the [DPoE-SP-SECv1.0] specification.
 The [DPoE-SP-SECv1.0] specification describes how security is implemented in a DPoE Network.